CrispenGari/dataloom-py/README.md

 | `operator` | The comparison operator to use for the filter | `'eq'`, `'neq'`. `'lt'`, `'gt'`, `'leq'`, `'geq'`, `'in'`, `'notIn'`, `'like'` | `'eq'` |
 | `join_next_with` | The logical operator to join this filter with the next one | `'AND'`, `'OR'` | `'AND'` |

-> 👉 : **Note:** You can apply either a list of filters or a single filter when filtering records.
+> 👍**Pro Tip:** Note You can apply either a list of filters or a single filter when filtering records.

 #### `ColumnValue` Class